 Japanese martial arts are usually defined in two groups.
-Post-modern and modern.
-There is no single agreed-upon criteria for the separation.
+Pre-modern and modern.
+There are no single agreed-upon criteria for the separation.
 Generally, schools that were founded before 1868 are referred to as koryū 古流 and arts after that, gendai budo 現代武道.
 The year 1868 is when the samurai as the ruling class was beginning to be abolished and the Meiji government was being established.
 Some point to the Hatorei edict in 1878 which restricted the wearing of swords and was one of many nails in the coffin for the samurai class.

 In Japan, the terms koryū and kobujutsu 古武術 are used interchangeably.
 Some people distinguish between the two, however, it might be a semantical issue.
 I would rather not argue that.
 Linguistically koryu and kobjutsu are different though.
 Koryū can be translated and understood as old-flow or system.
 A style that has been transmitted from teacher to student often with some kind of menkyo kaiden certificate awarded.
 Kobujutsu simply means pre-modern martial arts.

-Ryū 流 is also called nagare in Japanese.
-Nagare means to flow.
+Ryū 流 (nagare) means to flow.
 In the classical martial arts of Japan, the flow is the information and techniques of the school from teacher to disciple.
-The character 流 depicts the information or secrets (inner thoughts) of someone in a river which carries this information into someone else.
+The character ryū 流 depicts the information or secrets (core inner thoughts) of someone in a river which carries this information to someone else.
 More precisely in bujutsu realm, the complete system was given to the someone with the certificate Menkyo Kaiden 免許皆伝 (complete transmission).
 This flow of information from one to another is what makes Koryū literally that which flows from what came before.
 Kobujutsu 古武術, however, just means old 古 martial arts 武術 that were founded before the Meiji restoration.

 Self Defense & Techniques